Legal provisions of COM(2021)347 - Consumer credits

 (c)concludes credit agreements with consumers on behalf of the creditor;

-(13) ‘pre-contractual information’ means the information that the consumer needs to be able to compare different credit offers and take an informed decision on whether to conclude the credit agreement or the agreement for the provision of crowdfunding credit services;
+(13)‘pre-contractual information’ means the information which is provided before the consumer is bound by a credit agreement or, where applicable, by the submission of a binding offer and which the consumer needs in order to be able to compare different credit offers and take an informed decision on whether to conclude the credit agreement;

-(16) ‘tying practice’ means the offering or the selling of a credit agreement or crowdfunding credit services in a package with other distinct financial products or services where the credit agreement or crowdfunding credit services are not made available to the consumer separately;
+(15)‘tying practice’ means the offering or the selling of a credit agreement in a package with other distinct financial products or services where the credit agreement is not made available to the consumer separately;

-(17) ‘bundling practice’ means the offering or the selling of a credit agreement or crowdfunding credit services in a package with other distinct financial products or services where the credit agreement or crowdfunding credit services are also made available to the consumer separately but not necessarily on the same terms or conditions as when offered bundled with those other products or services;
+(16)‘bundling practice’ means the offering or the selling of a credit agreement in a package with other distinct financial products or services where the credit agreement is also made available to the consumer separately but not necessarily on the same terms or conditions as when offered bundled with those other products or services;

-(18) ‘advisory services’ means personal recommendations to a consumer in respect of one or more transactions relating to credit agreements or crowdfunding credit services and that constitute a separate activity from the granting of a credit and from the and from the activities of credit intermediary as defined in point (12);
+(17)‘advisory services’ means personal recommendations to a consumer in respect of one or more transactions relating to credit agreements and that constitute a separate activity from the granting of a credit and from the credit intermediation activities as set out in point (12);

-(21) ‘linked credit agreement’ means a credit agreement or crowdfunding credit services where
+(20)‘linked credit agreement’ means a credit agreement where:

-(b)those two agreements form, from an objective point of view, a commercial unit; a commercial unit shall be deemed to exist where the supplier or service provider himself or herself finances the credit for the consumer or, if it is financed by a third party, where the creditor or provider of crowdfunding credit services use the services of the supplier or service provider in connection with the conclusion or preparation of the credit agreement or of the agreement for the provision of crowdfunding credit services, or where the specific goods or the provision of a specific service are explicitly specified in the credit agreement or in the crowdfunding credit services;
+(b)those two agreements form, from an objective point of view, a commercial unit; a commercial unit shall be deemed to exist where the supplier of goods or the provider of services himself or herself finances the credit for the consumer or, if it is financed by a third party, where the creditor uses the services of the supplier of goods or the provider of services in connection with the marketing, conclusion or preparation of the credit agreement, or where the specific goods or the provision of a specific service are explicitly specified in the credit agreement;

-(22) ‘early repayment’ means the full or partial discharge of the consumer’s obligations under a credit agreement or crowdfunding credit services;
+(21)‘early repayment’ means the full or partial discharge of the consumer’s obligations under a credit agreement, before the date agreed in the credit agreement;

-(25) ‘debt advisory services’ means personalised assistance of a technical, legal or psychological nature provided by independent professional operators in favour of consumers who experience or might experience difficulties in meeting their financial commitments;
+(22)‘debt advisory services’ means personalised assistance of a technical, legal or psychological nature provided by independent professional operators which are not, in particular, creditors or credit intermediaries as defined in this Directive, or credit purchasers or credit servicers as defined in Article 3, points (6) and (8), of Directive (EU) 2021/2167 of the European Parliament and of the Council (27), in favour of consumers who experience or might experience difficulties in meeting their financial commitments.

-1. For the purposes of this Directive, those Member States who convert the amounts expressed in euro into their national currency shall initially use in that conversion the exchange rate prevailing on the date of entry into force of this Directive.
+1. For the purposes of this Directive, those Member States which convert the amounts expressed in euro into their national currency shall initially use in that conversion the exchange rate prevailing on 19 November 2023.

 2. Member States may round off the amounts resulting from the conversion referred to in paragraph 1, provided that such rounding off does not exceed EUR 10.

-Member States shall require that, when information is provided to consumers in accordance with this Directive, such information is provided without charge to the consumer.
+Member States shall require that, when information is provided to consumers in accordance with this Directive, such information is provided without charge to the consumer regardless of the media used to provide it.

-Without prejudice to Directive 2005/29/EC, Member States shall require that any advertising and marketing communications concerning credit agreements or crowdfunding credit services are fair, clear and not misleading.
-Wording in such advertising and marketing communications that may create false expectations for a consumer regarding the availability or the cost of a credit shall be prohibited.
+Without prejudice to Directive 2005/29/EC, Member States shall require that any advertising and marketing communications concerning credit agreements are fair, clear and not misleading.
+Wording in such advertising and marketing communications that may create false expectations for a consumer regarding the availability or the cost of credit or the total amount payable by the consumer shall be prohibited.

-Article 8 - Standard information to be included in advertising of credit agreements and crowdfunding credit services
+Standard information to be included in advertising of credit agreements

-1. Member States shall require that advertising concerning credit agreements or crowdfunding credit services which indicates an interest rate or any figures relating to the cost of the credit to the consumer include standard information in accordance with this Article.
+2. Member States shall require that advertising concerning credit agreements which indicates an interest rate or any figures relating to any cost of credit to the consumer include standard information in accordance with this Article.

-This obligation shall not apply where national law requires the indication of the annual percentage rate of charge in advertising concerning credit agreements or crowdfunding credit services which does not indicate an interest rate or any figures relating to any cost of credit to the consumer within the meaning of the first subparagraph.
+The obligation referred to in the first subparagraph shall not apply where national law requires the indication of the annual percentage rate of charge in advertising concerning credit agreements which does not indicate an interest rate or any figures relating to any cost of credit to the consumer within the meaning of the first subparagraph.

-2. The standard information shall be easily legible or clearly audible, as appropriate, and adapted to the technical constraints of the medium used for advertising and shall specify in a clear, concise and prominent way, by means of a representative example, all of the following elements:
+3. The standard information shall be easily legible or clearly audible, as appropriate, and adapted to the technical constraints of the medium used for advertising and shall specify, in a clear, concise and prominent way, all of the following elements:

 (a)the borrowing rate, fixed or variable or both, together with particulars of any charges included in the total cost of the credit to the consumer;